Not my best year, but many valuable lessons.

 We all have the tools we need to build our personal brands.
 And by using this personal brand framework, you can, too.

 You are a person, for sure, but are you also a brand?

 With the internet, we have the tools we need to build our personal brands.

 The good news is that you, too, can take measures to develop and strengthen your own personal brand.

 Each and every personal brand revolves around five cornerstones:

 Here’s the framework for how to go about it:

-This is my morning routine as a freelancer, including the use of nootropics, image-streaming, and soundwave meditation.
+This is my morning routine, including the use of nootropics, image-streaming, and soundwave meditation.